vandyand/weather-insight/README.md

 ## Acknowledgements

 - Weather data provided by Visual Crossing Weather API
-- Mapbox for their mapping platform
+- Leaflet JS for their mapping platform